 - Make your barbecue sauce by mixing all ingredients together in a large bowl.

-- Warm up a frying pan on high heat and add your olive oil.
+- Warm up a frying pan on high heat and add your avocado oil.

 - In a bowl, place your tempeh triangles and five spice.
 Rub your five spice on the tempeh gently.